About laser eye surgery

 Laser corneal sculpting is a medical procedure that involves the use of laser to reshape the surface of the eye.
 This is done to improve or correct myopia (short-sightedness), hypermetropia (long-sightedness) and astigmatism (uneven curvature of the eye’s surface).
 The first laser sculpting procedures were performed over 30 years ago.

-The cornea is the transparent tissue that covers the front of the eye.
-It helps to control focusing.
+The cornea is the transparent structure in the front of the eye which we see when we look into an eye.
+It serves to allow light to enter the eye and is the first of two focusing systems in the eye.
+The other is the crystalline lens which is located behind it.
 During laser eye surgery, a computer-controlled excimer laser is used to remove microscopic amounts of tissue from the cornea.
 The aim is to restore normal eyesight, without the need for glasses or contact lenses.

 In one of the operations using the excimer laser, the thin outer layer of the cornea (called the corneal epithelium) is removed and the underlying layers are reshaped.
 This procedure is known as photorefractive keratectomy (PRK).